mmozuras/git-playback/README.md

 # git-playback

 git-playback is a bash script that creates a visual playback of git commits.
-Run it from your repository like this:
+Use it like this:

+    git clone git://github.com/mmozuras/git-playback.git
+    cd /repository/you/want/to/playback
-    sh git-playback file1 file2...
+    sh /path/to/git-playback/git-playback file1 file2
+    open playback.html

 git-playback automatically uses the branch you're currently on.
 Output will be written to playback.html.